MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: Experiments

 \subsubsection{Comparison of the Training Cost and Performance}

-We use the quantitative metrics Structural Similarity (SSIM~\cite{wang2004image}), Peak Signal to Noise Ratio (PSNR), and Gradient Difference Loss (GDL~\cite{mathieu2016deep}) to evaluate the quality of predicted frames.
-Table~\ref{table:kth-all} once again proves the previous inference that framework MS-RNN has the ability to reduce the training memory occupation of RNN and improve its performance.
-Fig.~\ref{fig:kth_demo} exhibits a difficult prediction task, a man in a black windbreaker runs rapidly throughout the time window.
+We adopt MSE, gradient difference loss (GDL)~\cite{mathieu2016deep}, peak signal to noise ratio (PSNR), and SSIM to perform the quantitative evaluation.
+Table~\ref{table:ms-rnn:kth-all} once again proves the previous inference that framework MS-RNN has the ability to reduce the training memory occupation of RNN and improve its performance.
+Fig.~\ref{fig:ms-rnn:kth_demo} exhibits a difficult prediction task, a man in a black windbreaker runs rapidly throughout the time window.
 In general, models with multiple scales yield better predictions than models without them.
 In detail, ConvLSTM, PredRNN, PredRNN-V2, and MotionRNN produce ambiguous and distorted predictions, while MS-ConvLSTM, MS-PredRNN, MS-PredRNN-V2, and MS-MotionRNN produce clear and natural predictions.
 However, the performance of MS-RNN is not completely satisfactory.
 For example, MS-MotionRNN gradually loses the prediction of the windbreaker; MS-ConvLSTM and MS-PredRNN-V2 wrongly predict the position of the upper body of the man in the later stage, it should be leaning forward instead of leaning back.
 Furthermore, none of the four of them captures the motion of the upper limbs.
 However, the MS-RNN's predictions are almost correct for both legs, which is where the most intense movement occurs.
 This also indirectly shows that MS-RNN has the ability to model fast motion.